-1) No overhead cost included.
+1 No overhead cost included.
 2 out of 4 products are based on registers only.

-2) IT, joint departmental costs, competence development, internal and external information activities and postage included.
+2 IT, joint departmental costs, competence development, internal and external information activities and postage included.
 All products are based on registers.

-3) Both the products are based on registers.
+3 Both the products are based on registers.

-4) Competence development as well as internal and external information activities included.
+4 $\,$ No overhead cost included.
 The product is based on registers.

-5) Production costs for material for government net lending as a basis for national accounts at Statistics Sweden are included.
+5 Production costs for material for government net lending as a basis for national accounts at Statistics Sweden are included.
 Both the products are based on registers.

-6) No overhead cost included.
+6 No overhead cost included.

-7) Management, economics, staff, law, office services, IT, premises, telephone and postage are included.
+7 Management, economics, staff, law, office services, IT, premises, telephone and postage are included.
 2 out of 3 products are based on registers only.

-8) Most of the products are based on registers only.
-Costs for a product not based on registers has been added.
+8 Most of the products are based on registers only.
+(Costs for a product not based on registers have been deleted.)